In order to register to vote you must:

 Alternatively you can complete a paper form and supply a photocopy of evidence to support your change of name, such as a marriage certificate or deed poll certificate.
 If you would like to apply in this way please contact the elections team to request a form.

 The publicly available version of the register, called the open register, is available for inspection without appointment.
 Not all electors are shown in this version as there is the option for everyone that registers to vote to ‘opt-out’ of the open register.
 The register is address-based, so anyone searching through the records would need to have an address or an area to search, rather than just the name of a person.

 It is possible to view the full electoral register but this may only be done by appointment, and viewings are supervised and time-limited.

-You may be asked to provide proof that you are on the Electoral Register for credit reference purposes.
+You may be asked to provide proof that you are on the electoral register for credit reference purposes.
 If you are on the Electoral Register then a Certificate of Registration can be provided to you as proof of your registration.
-(If you do not live in the Suffolk Coastal or Waveney District Council areas please contact your own Local Authority for further assistance – you can use the Find my council facility if you do not have contact details for your local authority).
+(If you do not live in the East Suffolk area please contact your own Local Authority for further assistance – you can use the Find my council facility if you do not have contact details for your local authority).

 If you would like to request a Certificate of Registration please contact us.

 |Electoral Registration Officer contact addresses|